 What is your external personality – character, traits, style, and tradition?

-After aligning the internal organization around ambition and approach, you can make smart decisions about how and where to speak while communicating your value to the wider world.
-Your words will resonate, because they are the final extension of your brand.
-Not a false veneer hiding a distracted, disjointed, and disingenuous organization.
+Your words will resonate, because they are the final extension of your carefully crafted brand.
+Not a false veneer hiding a distracted, disjointed, or disingenuous organization.

-Insufficient or ineffective amplification is usually the primary symptom that drives social sector organizations to look for help with brand.
-But the irony is, this is only the proverbial tip of the iceberg.
+Insufficient or ineffective marcom is usually the primary symptom driving organizations to seek help with brand.
+The irony is: this is only the proverbial tip of the iceberg.
 It’s akin to getting all dressed up in a fancy outfit and new shoes, but having no place to go and nothing to say.

 You can think of amplification via four big questions: